 The San Nicolas de Bari Cathedral is located in Alicante city center in front of Plaza del Abad Penalva.
 The cathedral has a 45 meter high blue cupola that towers out above the city skyline.
 The interior is pretty impressive too.
 Inside there is a second floor to get to by a staircase for a different perspective of this amazing cathedral.
 Definitely among the best places to visit in Alicante.

 On the right side of the picture you can see the cathedral.
 Sad that they allowed one skyscraper to be build in Alicante city center.
-After they realize it was not a good idea and they did not permit any more of these buildings to be build.
+After this construction they realized it was not a good idea and they did not permit any more of these high rise buildings to be build.

 4. Contemporary Art Museum

 Located next to the Santa Maria Basilica is the Museum of Contemporary Art.
 It is free to enter and it was one of the first times I walked into a museum like this.
 I like the free museums concept!

 At the bottom of the Santa Barbara Castle you will find the water museum.
 It basically is a cave in where there is al little exposition about how people back in the days used techniques to save rain water.
 The entrance is free, it is a 5 minute visit.
 Not the most exhilarating place to see in Alicante, but nice to peak inside when you pass by.

 6. MARQ Archaeological Museum Alicante